T-x-T/dukatia/website/content/docs/dev/index.md

 ---
 title: 'Developer Documentation'
-description: 'How to develop for TxTs Treasury'
+description: 'How to develop for dukatia'
 ---

 ## Developer Documentation